 Sub-committees serve the governing body and meet several times a year.

-The main responsibility of this committee is to advise the governing body on how well the College's internal control systems (e.g. finance, IT etc.) are working.
+The main responsibility of this committee is to advise the governing body on how well the Group's internal control systems (e.g. finance, IT etc.) are working.

 It has a key role in acting as an 'independent arm' to ensure the information provided to the governing body – and the systems that generate it – are robust and accurate.
 In other words, the committee is the 'eyes and ears' of the governing body.